 There are abundant anecdotal reports cannabidiol (CBD) can impact the brain profoundly, and address a range of neurological disorders from depression, anxiety, epilepsy, post-traumatic stress disorder to drug addictions.

-ASD impacts approximately one in 68 U.S. children, largely boys.
-The neurodevelopmental disorder is complex and not well understood.
-It is suspected inherited genetic mutations, environmental conditions, and metabolic dysfunction could all play a role.
+ASD impacts approximately 1 in 68 U.S. children, largely boys.
+Neurodevelopmental disorder can be quite perplexing and not well understood.
+It is suspected that it could be passed through genes, by metabolic dysfunction or environmental conditions.

 CBD’s possible treatment of ASD symptoms is still to be determined.